1. Get started

 • International and Art schools

-Open from file
+Open from File

-• Choose Open > Open from File
+1. Choose Open > Open from File

-• Click Open
+3. Click Open

-Save changes
+Save Changes

-• Click to save changes
+1. Click to save changes

-Create a copy of timetable
+Create a Copy of Timetable

 copy timetable,make copy,copy schedule

-• Choose Save as > Copy of Timetable
+1. Choose Save as > Copy of Timetable

-• Enter the name of the timetable and description
+2. Enter the name of the timetable and description

-• Click Ok
+3. Click Ok

-• Click or choose Open > Open Timetable
+1. Click or choose Open > Open Timetable

-• Select a timetable from the list
+2. Select a timetable from the list

-• Click Delete
+3. Click Delete

 restore,recover,undone,backup

-• Click or choose Open > Open Timetable
+1. Click or choose Open > Open Timetable

-• Choose Recently deleted
+2. Select Recently deleted

-• Select timetable(s) from the list
+3. Select the timetable(s) from the list

-• Click Undelete
+4. Click Undelete

-Merge timetables
+Merge Timetables

-• Open base timetable
+1. Open the base timetable

-• Choose Open > Merge timetables
+2. Choose Open > Merge timetables

 If there is already a day, subject, room, teacher, class, group or view with the same name in the base timetable, it will be used as it is; otherwise, it will be added.
 Periods are going to be merged based on entered start and end times.
-Activities, clips and marks from selected timetable will be added to the base timetable.
+Activities, clips and marks from the selected timetable will be added to the base timetable.

 Merge enables working on separate timetables which can be merged later, useful in the following cases:

-• separate timetable for lower and upper schools; merge to find any conflicts for shared teachers and rooms
+• Separate timetable for lower and upper schools; merge to find any conflicts for shared teachers and rooms

-• separate timetable for morning and afternoon shifts; merge to create all-in-one timetable
+• Separate timetable for morning and afternoon shifts; merge to create all-in-one timetable

-• work on n-week timetables separately; merge to create the final e.g. month timetable
+• Work on n-week timetables separately; merge to create the final e.g. month timetable

-5. Import
+Import

-Import resources
+Import Resources

-• Click Import
+5. Click Import

 Video tutorial: How to import data

-In import Sheets document each sheet shows an example of importing days, periods, subjects, rooms, teachers, classes/groups, students and activities.
-Resources should be separated with new lines (rows) and properties should be separated by columns (TAB character).
-A resource with an existing name is not going to be imported.
+In the Import Sheets document, each sheet provides an example of how to import days, periods, subjects, rooms, teachers, classes/groups, students and activities.
+For successful import, ensure resources are separated by rows (or new lines) and properties are separated by columns (or TAB character).

-In order to import days:
+To import days:

-Imported days will be inserted after the last selected day.
+The imported days will be inserted after the last selected day.

 Name Short